cultofmetatron/jquery-autobars/README.md

 can hold multiple handlebars templates) and full templates which are one per file.

-You can load a handlebar template to load into $.handlebarTemplates.["compiled template"] with the script tag.
+You can load a handlebar template to load into $.handlebarTemplates["compiled template"] with the script tag.

 ```html